Postcard from Provence

 Friend: “No. Well, not this year.
 I mean, of course I've been to Provence”

 Of course you've been to Provence!
 Who doesn't go to Provence?
 Provence is the middle-class Blackpool.
 Last year I went to Provence for the first time.
 My husband & I packed up our car and left home at 4am to avoid the heat of the day because our car doesn't have working aircon.
 We spent a few days driving around, and trying to avoid tiger mosquitoes in our tent.

-All in all, I loved Provence and would go back in a heartbeat.
+All in all, I loved Provence and its beauty surpassed my expectations.
 It's nice to have a bit of cash in your pocket if possible, but it's possible to do cheaply too.

 For more information: